RISCfuture/FlyWeight/README.md

 (This means currently that pilots cannot view flights belonging to other pilots;
 they will have to open an Incognito window first.)

+Passengers do not need to authenticate.
+They are provided with an unguessable URL where they can add themselves to a flight.
+When a passenger re-enters their information, any record with a matching passenger `name` is updated.

 ### Controllers

 Controllers serve exclusively HTML-over-the-wire but are still organized in a